Skip to main content

 Enforcing Single Sign-On

-Once you have configured at least one Single Sign-on connection, you can disable the Iru Endpoint Standard Authentication connection.
-Disabling Iru Endpoint Standard Authentication will disable the ability for Iru Endpoint administrators in your tenant to authenticate via Google or Microsoft social logins, and email/password.
+Once you have configured at least one Single Sign-on connection, and logged in with that connection, you can disable the Passkey, Google Social, and Microsoft Social connections.
+Disabling these connections will disable the ability for Iru Endpoint administrators in your tenant to authenticate via Google or Microsoft social logins, and Passkeys.

-Before disabling Iru Endpoint Standard Authentication, ensure your SSO connection is functioning correctly.
+Before disabling Passkey, Google Social, and Microsoft Social, ensure your SSO connection is functioning correctly.
 We suggest verifying this by using a private browser window.

 1